Khatabook raises $25M to help businesses in India record financial transactions digitally and accept online payments – TechCrunch

 In a statement, Hans Tung, Managing Partner of GGV Capital, said, “as a global investor, we seek out founders who understand the local market and respond to growth opportunities with speed and agility – we certainly see this with the Khatabook team.”

-Naresh, a cofounder of property startup Housing, said the startup will use the capital to build new features such as billing and invoicing to serve merchants.
-In next 12 months, Khatabook will aim to add 25 million businesses, he said.
+Naresh, a cofounder of property startup Housing, said Khatabook will use the capital to build new features such as billing and invoicing to serve merchants.
+In next 12 months, Khatabook aims to add 25 million businesses, he said.
+The app currently does not charge merchants, but Naresh said the startup will introduce some additional features in the future that will enable monetization of its user base.

-A growing number of startups in India are attempting to help businesses.
+A growing number of startups and major giants in India are attempting to help businesses.
 OkCredit, which raised $67 million last month, serves 5 million merchants.
 IndiaMART, a 23-year-old B2B firm that went public this year, led a round in a startup called Vyapar last month that is addressing similar problems.
+New Delhi-based BharatPe raised $50 million in late August to help businesses accept digital payments.

+Last month, Google unveiled a version of its payment service for businesses that will allow them to quickly establish some web presence and accept online payments.

+“India has more than 60 million small and medium-sized businesses, however only a fraction of them support digital payments.
+Imagine the transformation that is possible if more of these merchants could access payments online,” said Ambarish Kenghe, director and product manager for Google Pay, at the event.